-Discussions: This is your chance to thoughtfully engage in topics that are being actively debated/discussed in the world of dinosaur paleontology.
+Discussions: This is your chance to thoughtfully engage in topics that are being actively debated in the world of dinosaur paleontology.
 You will be expected to post a thoughtful, detailed response according to the Substantive Post Guidelines and Discussion Rubrics on the class website.
 You have 2 weeks for each discussion: one for your initial post, and one for your follow-up replies.
 It is easy to forget to do initial posts, so please keep an eye on due dates!
 Full participation, as outlined in the instructions for each Discussion, is worth 50 points, and Discussions are worth 20% of your total grade.
 Your lowest discussion grade drops.

 Exams: There are 3 Exams.
 Exam 1 covers Modules 1-4, Exam 2 covers Modules 5-8, and Exam 3 covers Modules 9-12.
 Each exam has 15 questions from each module and is worth a total of 300 points.
 Exams are 20% of your total grade and are proctored with Honorlock.
+You have two hours for each exam unless accommodated for more.
 Here are some key points about Honorlock Proctoring: